Neogeoakb/jamesnewbrain/content/posts/how-to-host-pelican-github-vps-blog.md

     	# on LOCAL:
     	$ pip install markdown

     c.
+Install [`BeautifulSoup`] [beautsoup], a HTML parser, which we will use later.

+        :::bash
+    	# on LOCAL:
+        $ pip install beautifulsoup4

+    d.
 You can check what's installed in your virtualenv now with:

         :::bash
     	# on LOCAL: